candlelady94/Configure-AD/README.md

 <p>
    From DC-1 click add roles
  Setup a new forest as mydomain.com
+  I created a new user and gave Jane Doe access as a Domain Admin
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>